Skip to content

 Creole Sour Creole Sour

-Creole Orgeat Cocktail Recipe: A Sour with El Guapo™ Cuban Bitters
+Creole Sour: A Bright, Nutty Sour With Cuban Bitters

 This recipe is simple to follow and delivers a high-quality, memorable cocktail every time.

-5. Fine strain into a rocks glass over a couple pieces of fresh ice.
+3. Fine strain into a rocks glass over fresh ice.

-6. Garnish with a dehydrated lemon wheel and a pecan half.
-Cheers, y’all!
+4. Garnish with a dehydrated lemon wheel and a pecan.

 Looking for more cocktail inspiration?
 Explore our complete collection of recipes and discover your next favorite drink.
 Have a question?
 Contact us for assistance, or visit El Guapo’s homepage to explore everything we offer.